frans-fuerst/fs_inspect/README.md

 fs_inspect - understand your filesystem
 =======================================

-`fs_inspect` is a command line tool designed to quickly retrieve information about your files and folders which help you to get rid of doublettes and find out what you should make backups of.
+`fs_inspect` (or `fsi` for short) is a command line tool which quickly gives you an overview about wanted or unwanted redundancy in your folders and whole file system.
+Are your backups complete?
+Can you savely remove a folder to free space without deleting unique files?

-Key features are:
+While directory comparing tools like `diff` or `meld` can precisely tell you differences between directories they fail when the directory structure or file names change in only one of the directories or when you simply can't just compare two folders because your files are distriubted over the whole file system.

+Here are some of `fs_inspect`'s key features:

 * when comparing folders the file content matters - not the directory structure
 * once indexed a folder can be processed very quickly
-* platform independent
+* `fs_inspect` platform independent among any OS that can provide Python2.7+

-*Development status*: currently the `add` command is working on a experimental basis, `diff`, `check-dups` and `heck-backup` are expected to work soon.
+*Development status*: currently the `add` and `diff` commands are working on a experimental basis, `check-dups` and `check-backup` are expected to work soon.

-Here are some examples for how you can youse `fs_inspect` (or `fsi` for short):
+Here are some examples for how you can youse `fs_inspect`:

     `fsi add ./some/folder`

-This will inspect the folder's content using sha1 checksums where needed and store the information in your filesystem.
+This will inspect a directory's folder's content using sha1 checksums where needed and store the information in your filesystem.

     `fsi diff ./some/folder ./some_other/folder`